-D. Project Evaluation
+D. Project Evaluation - Competition #1 and Competition #2

 The applicant must include clear, quantitative goals and objectives for the grant period.

-The section should describe the applicant's plan to evaluate the activities.
-The description should include the proposed targets (e.g., percent to be achieved) to be approved by DBH for the following key grant outcomes:
+This section should describe the applicant's plan to evaluate the activities.
+The description should include anticipated benchmarks for each of the grant required outcomes: